osic/ref-impl-kolla/documents/ease-of-use/2-osic-deploy-kolla.md

 sudo sed -i 's/#swift_devices_name:.*/swift_devices_name: "KOLLA_SWIFT_DATA"/' $GLOBALS_FILE
 ```

 ##### Step 3: To create swift rings, the script uses the disks listed in `disks.lst`.
-In the case where the storage nodes do not have any physical disks, you need to log in to one of the storage nodes and use the disks listed in file `/root/out.swift`. .
+In the case where the storage nodes do not have any physical disks, you need to log in to ONE of the storage nodes and use the disks listed in file `/root/out.swift`. .
 ```shell
 #Log in to storage node
 ssh <storage-nodes>